LouisT/RangeGen/README.md

     -- Array generator (See "examples.js" for usage) --
     var array = RangeGen(<from>,<to>,[<step>[,<exceptions>]]);

-        From         - The letter or number to start the range at. (numbers/letters) To           - The letter or number to end on/near. (numbers/letters) Step*        - The amount to increment or decrement by.
-Default, 1. (true/false, number) exceptions*  - Throw error messages.
-Default, return an empty array. (true/false);
+        From         - The letter or number to start the range at.
+(Number, Float, Letters) To           - The letter or number to end on/near.
+(Number, Float, Letters) Step*        - The amount to increment or decrement by.
+Default, 1.
+(Boolean, Number, Float) Exceptions*  - Throw error messages.
+Default, return an empty array.
+(Boolean);
                      * Optional.

     -- Iterators (See "examples2.js" for usage) --
     var iterator = RangeGen.iterator(<from>,<to>[,<step>[,<exceptions>]]);